sensational/sassphp/README.md

 * The ability to define source comments
 * The ability to set a source map path, required when generating a dedicated .map file

-It also reports itself as the `Sassyphpras` version of the Apache SASS module to help differentiate builds.
+It also reports itself as the `sensational` version of the Apache SASS module to help differentiate builds.

 The output of `compileFile()` is now an array instead of a string, allowing both compiled SASS file and .map file to be generated in the same function call.
 As there are multiple ways of generating source comments, there are now PHP level settings to control that output.